alanlorenzetti/halo_atlas/shiny_hsal_atlas/home_about_help_prototypes.md

 ### Atlas

 This tab displays an interactive heat map powered by [InteractiveComplexHeatmap](https://jokergoo.github.io/InteractiveComplexHeatmap/) and Shiny R packages.
 It should take about 40 seconds to load the tool using the Google Chrome Browser.
-Once the tool is loaded, the user should be able to browse a comprehensive heat map including 2,579 protein coding entries (rows) of the *H. salinarum* NRC-1 genome grouped by COG categories.
+Once the device is loaded, the user should be able to browse a comprehensive heat map, including 2,579 protein coding entries (rows) of the *H. salinarum* NRC-1 genome grouped by COG categories.
 On the left-hand side, we displayed several annotation columns:

 -   **COG:** Category according to the [clusters of orthologous genes (COG)](https://www.ncbi.nlm.nih.gov/research/cog/) database [(Galperin et al., 2021)](https://pubmed.ncbi.nlm.nih.gov/33167031/);